 KOOZA is described as a return to Cirque du Soleil’s roots, so be prepared for an authentic circus show experience, complete with clowns and jaw-dropping acrobatic feats.

 According to The Toronto Star, KOOZA is one of Cirque du Soleil’s most successful shows of all time and broke attendance records when it returned to Montreal.

 Last spring, Toronto was treated to the Kurios: Cabinet of Curiosities show.
 It looks like the performance company is raising the bar even higher this time around.

 Unlike years past, KOOZA will be held at the former Mr. Christie factory site in Etobicoke, reports The Star.

-Tickets are now on sale for Cirque Club members and will be available to the general public on December 12th.
+Tickets are now on sale for Cirque Club members and are available to the general public.